 Loxwood Primary School is an inclusive environment and we are committed to giving all of our pupils every opportunity to achieve the highest standard.
 Pupils enjoy a broad and balanced curriculum, which is relevant and meaningful.
-Teachers take into account individual learning styles and needs, whatever their needs or abilities and have high expectations for all pupils.
+Teachers take into account individual needs, and have high expectations for all pupils.
 The achievement, attitude and well-being of every learner is of upmost importance, with inclusion being the responsibility of every person within the school community.

-Loxwood Primary School has a named SENDCo (Mrs Catherine Bourne) who has successfully undertaken the new Government SENDCo qualification and a named Governor responsible for SEND (Mrs Fiona Gibbons).
+Loxwood Primary School has a named SENDCo, Mr Oliver Kendall, who has successfully undertaken the SENDCo qualification as well as Master of Education (SEND); and a named Governor responsible for SEND (Mrs Anna McNamara).
 They ensure that the Loxwood Special Educational Needs and Disability policy works within the guidelines and inclusion policies of the Code of Practice (2014), the Local Education Authority and other policies current within the school.